 You Did What With Your Wiener? features myself and my two adventurous Dachshunds, Chester and Gretel.
 We love hiking, paddleboarding, camping, traveling, staying healthy, and enjoying life.
-Some people probably think I’m crazy but if I can’t do it with my dogs, it’s not as much fun.
+Some people probably think I’m crazy but if I can’t do it with my dogs, I pretty much don’t do it.

 Wait, Don’t Go!